osg-htc/docs/docs/release/updating-to-osg-24.md

 1. Register a [downtime](../common/registration.md#registering-resource-downtimes)

-1. During the update, turn off the following services on your HTCondor-CE host:
+1. Before the update, turn off the following services on your HTCondor-CE host:

         :::console
         root@host # systemctl stop condor-ce